 The Peer Health Educator (PHE) Program accepts applications throughout the year.
-Our final application deadline is Friday, March 8, 2019, at 5 pm.
-Applicants are required to attend an interview and orientation on Saturday, April 13, 2019.
-Within two weeks, you will be notified whether or not you were selected and if so, which topic group you have been placed in.
-All PHEs will complete their topic group training during the week before Fall quarter 2019.
-Once fully trained, PHEs will volunteer 3-5 hours per week beginning Fall 2019 as members of their topic group.
+Applicants are required to attend an interview and orientation during spring quarter.
+Within two weeks of your interview, you will be notified whether or not you were selected and if so, which topic group you have been placed in.
+All PHEs will complete their topic group training during the week before Fall quarter classes start.
+Once fully trained, PHEs will volunteer 3-5 hours per week beginning in Fall as members of their topic group.

 What You Need to Know

 - Submit a completed Peer Health Educator Application by 5pm on Sunday, March 15, 2020.

 - Participate in the Program Interview and Orientation event on Saturday, April 25 (Save the Date!
 Approximate time of this event is 9:00am-3:30pm, more details provided upon submission of completed application).